o-yuksel/o-yuksel.github.io/_projects/4_project.md

 </div>
 <div class="">
 </div>

+### Conclusion

+In my preliminary attempt to merge Darwinian dynamics with non-linear developmental memory, I have stuck to a two-trait game and added a third trait as their correlation for simplicity.
+Although this combination achieved both frequency-dependent and developmental dynamics, it can only encompass two genetic traits instead of the 32 traits that make up the images of Charles Darwin and Donald Hebb.
+Therefore, we do not observe modular strategy shifts and novel combinations of traits being utilized.
+We need models of frequency-dependence that encompass a broader range of traits.
+However, it's problematic to conclude the relationship between many traits.

 By integrating developmental memory and trait correlations, this research opens new pathways for understanding how populations evolve complex strategies over time.
 These models can be applied in diverse fields to better understand and predict the direction of evolution.